Fork me on GitHub

 overwitch-service

-allows having a systemd unit which uses device hotplugging.
-This will load the configuration from the same config file the GUI uses.
+Using overwitch-service allows having a systemd unit which uses device hotplug.
+This will load the configuration from the same configuration file the GUI uses.

 This is a configuration example with the recommended properties.
 Not all the properties are shown here.